Filters

 Quick filters

-You use Quick filters to filter by values that you can toggle on and off or change frequently.
-You add possible field values under each field and only activate the ones you want at any given time.
-This type of filtering applies to all list views.
+Use quick filters for filters that you want to switch on and off or change frequently.
+You choose fields you want to filter by, add possible field values under each field, and only select the values you want at any given time.
+This type of filtering applies to all grid and list views.

-When multiple values are selected, the filters are evaluated according to the field type:
+When multiple values are selected for a field, the filters are evaluated according to the field type:

 • In single-value fields, such as Priority, if you select multiple values, OR logic is applied: An item is displayed if any of the values are found in the item.